cdrch/space-engineers-fan-docs/README.md

     - A tutorial in how to setup the basic files and folders needed to mod Space Engineers.

 ### 3D Modelling And Texturing
+Note that guides to using the programs are placed before guides specific to Space Engineers.

 #### Blender